-How to Make an Offer on a House in 2024 That the Seller Is Going to Love
+How to Make an Offer on a House That the Seller Is Going to Love

 While your home shopping journey technically started with getting preapproved for a mortgage and looking at houses, it often doesn’t feel official until your agent submits an offer.
 For a buyer who’s never experienced this step in the journey before, it’s a stressful and exciting moment: If the seller likes your offer, you’ll be a homeowner soon!